-Unlike a ‘pending order’ which are automatically actioned when a set price is triggered, ‘order execution‘ is when you manually action your order.
+Unlike a ‘pending order’ which is automatically actioned when a set price is triggered, ‘order execution‘ is when you manually action your order.

 The execution mode is defined by the broker, not the user.
-Pepperstone uses market execution because, in ECN style trading, where quotes are rapidly changing, the broker fills your order despite changes in price.
-This is different from a market maker broker which has fixed spreads and its own liquidity.
+Our Pepperstone vs FXCM and OANDA review found that Pepperstone uses market execution because, in ECN style trading, where quotes are rapidly changing, the broker fills your order despite changes in price.
+This is different from a market maker broker which has fixed spreads and its liquidity.
 These brokers will usually use instant execution.

-In MT4 you only have a choice of two different types of order policies, these are fill or kill.
-This basically means if the order cannot be completed then it will be terminated.
+In MT4 you only have a choice of two different types of order policies, these are filled or killed.
+This means if the order cannot be completed, then it will be terminated.

 With MT5, orders can be partially filled.
-This means if an order is not able to be executed then the order can be given an immediate cancel or return.
-In the event of an immediate cancel, if some of an order is not filled than the broker should cancel the order.
-In the event of a return, if the order is only partially filled then the broker can create a limit or market order so the remainder of the order can be filled.
+This means if an order is not able to be executed, then the order can be given an immediate cancel or return.
+In the event of an immediate cancellation, if some of an order is not filled then the broker should cancel the order.
+In the event of a return, if the order is only partially filled, then the broker can create a limit or market order so the remainder of the order can be filled.

 MT5 has a similar interface to MT4 however contains more information.
 Some people (especially advanced traders) like this, however, others find it can result in too much information being crammed onto the screen.
 For example, the charting area is smaller and some of the retracement tools in the charts may not work as precisely as you would like.